 However, make sure you’re prepared for the jungle moment.
 Charge and carry enough battery power and plenty of storage space on your memory cards.
 Bring waterproof bags or covers for your camera because you’ll be trekking in the rainforest climate and it could rain any time of year.
 Choose the right camera and lenses.

 You’ll be restricted to at least ten-meter from the mountain gorillas.
 A 70-200mm lens is ideal.
-A 2.8 lens is even better the poor forest visibility and lighting.
+A 2.8 lens is even better for the poor forest visibility and lighting.
 Flash photography is restricted.
 You’ll not need your lighting equipment, and make sure your camera flash is disabled because you could trigger some discomfort in the gorilla group.

 Your time with the gorillas is precious, so you should plan your shots rather than shooting wildly.
 Take your time and find a balance between absorbing this incredible habitation experience and taking photographs of the fascinating mountain gorillas.
 Leave the camera alone for a while and watch.
 You’ll find the shot when least expected.